How to Set Up Your First KPI Report (The Complete Guide)

 As you can see, all these KPI metrics are measurable and actionable.
 Meaning that it’s in your power to change the results and improve the sales performance.

-Gather ideas for your own KPI report by reading the list of 16 essential project metrics.
+Gather ideas for your own KPI report by reading the list of 16 essential project KPIs.

 3. Do you have all the relevant data?